canonical/lego-base-k8s-operator/README.md

 ```shell
 charmcraft fetch-lib charms.lego_base_k8s.v0.lego_client
 ```
-You will also need to add the following library to the charm's `requirements.txt` file:
+You will also need to add the following library to the charm's dependencies:
 - jsonschema
 - cryptography